310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Midori surprised %}
 Fwah?
-Huh?
 Ohh, sorry, Akehoshi-senpai… I’m always up early, so I get sleepy by this hour…
 {% endbubble %}

 {% bubble Subaru %}
 Oh~?
 Are you a li’l kid or something?
 Ahaha! ☆

 I get up early in the morning too, ‘cause I have to walk Daikichi!
 We’re the same, huh?
-Isn’t it so nice to share something in common? ♪
+Isn’t it so nice to share something in common?[^1] ♪
 {% endbubble %}

 {% bubble Midori sad %}